KenKundert/nestedtext/doc/file_format.rst

     the first non-space character on the line.
 The dict item consists of a key, the tag, and a value.
 Any space between the key and the tag is ignored.

     The inline key precedes the tag.
-It must be a string and must not:
+It must be a non-empty string and must not:

     1. contain a line break character.
     2. start with a list item, string item or key item tag,
     3. contain a dict item tag, or
-    4. contain leading or trailing spaces (any spaces that follow the key are ignored).
+    4. contain leading spaces (any spaces that follow the key are ignored).

     The tag is only used to determine the type of the line and is discarded leaving the value, which follows the tag.
 The value takes one of three